Dhoby Ghaut MRT station: North–South Line (NSL) station

-To help people to become more familiar with the system, the Mass Rapid Transit Corporation (MRTC) organised an open house at the station on 6 December 1987.
+To help people familiarise themselves with the system, the Mass Rapid Transit Corporation (MRTC) organised an open house at the station on 6 December 1987.
 Train services commenced on 12 December when the line extension to Outram Park station was officially completed.
 The station was part of a line service that ran continuously from Yishun station in the north to Lakeside station in the west.
 From 28 October 1989, it began to serve the NSL with the operational split of the MRT system.
 In September 2000, the Land Transport Authority (LTA) installed lifts to allow barrier-free access to the station.